 When we think, we often experience a kind of mental movie, where hazy visuals set the scene and context of the thought.
 In this internal movie, one or more characters speak the words of the thought, using body language and tone that, along with the visuals, evoke the emotion the thought intends to evoke.

-When considered this way, the way a thought feels is embedded in the drama of the mental-movie itself, isn’t it?
+When considered this way, the way a thought feels is encoded in the drama of the mental movie itself, isn’t it?

-If this feels like a wild take – let’s take a step back for just a bit.
+If this is a lot to process all at once – let’s take a step back for just a bit.

-The way a mental-movie is supposed to feel is embedded in the hazy visuals and the speaking of the characters in the mental-movie, together with their body language and tone, and perhaps even background music that goes along with it.
-You feel the feeling that’s embedded in the whole show that goes on in your mind, isn’t it?
+The way a mental movie is supposed to feel is encoded in the hazy visuals and the speaking of the characters in the mental movie, together with their body language and tone, and perhaps even background music that goes along with it.
+You feel the feeling that’s encoded in the whole show that goes on in your mind, isn’t it?

-Those of us who are high on the idea of total personal responsibility find it off-putting when they read “thoughts are not created by us”.
-For sure, we can be a willing participant in the rumination of thoughts, but for the most part they seem to show up all on their own, bouncing off of other sensations going on at the moment – isn’t it?
+Those of us who are high on the idea of total personal responsibility find it off-putting when we read “thoughts are not created by us”.
+For sure, we can be a willing participant in the rumination of thoughts, but for the most part, they seem to show up all on their own, bouncing off of other sensations going on at the moment – isn’t it?

 The ramifications of this are quite sweeping.
-We are mostly feeling the emotion demanded by the movie that’s currently showing in the mind.
+We are mostly feeling the emotion demanded by the movie that’s currently showing in the mind (aka thoughts).
 This means, for example:

 - “I” am not depressed.
 The movie that’s currently running in the mind and/or the current situation intends to be felt as depressing.